kaspergff/Svelte-Tailwind-Calculator/README.md

 Calculator made with Svelte and Tailwind.
-First project with Svelte comming from React.
+First project with Svelte coming from React.

 Live https://svelte-tailwind-calculator-dlm0dtfit-kasperdegraaff.vercel.app/